 About This Course

-You’ll develop a thorough understanding of how children learn and the skills needed to develop as a creative and innovative teacher who can make a make a real difference to the lives of young people.
+You’ll develop a thorough understanding of how children learn and the skills needed to develop as a creative and innovative teacher who can make a real difference to the lives of young people.
 School placements are in a wide range of settings including urban and rural, mainstream and special schools where you’ll be supported by experienced staff to learn how to plan appropriate schemes of work and consider assessment and reporting strategies.

 This exciting degree with Qualified Teacher Status (QTS) trains you as a primary teacher especially equipped to teach in Wales and is equally valid for those wanting to teach in the rest of the UK and beyond.
 It is a great time to come and study to be a teacher in Wales.
 Education in Wales is entering an exhilarating new era developing a world class curriculum for schools.
 Bangor University, with its longstanding and excellent reputation for teacher training and education, is partnered with quality schools in north Wales who have had an active role in designing the course you’ll study.
 This course is delivered as part of the CaBan partnership between schools, Bangor University, the Regional Consortium GwE and the research institute CIEREI.
 Together we share the common goal of educating the next generation of world-class educators, from initial teacher education, through continuous career long professional learning.